hmgoforth/BPVO/README.md

 The input image to bpvo_module.solver must be non-null.

-Any of the telemetry inputs can be specified as -1.
+Any of the telemetry inputs can be specified as INFINITY.
 In this case, the function will ignore these inputs, but still use the current image I to compute a refined pose.

 ### Simulation Test